SlimBeji/Fullstack/README.md

 ##### 📦 DB Schema

 -   Defines how the data is stored in the database.
--   Includes all internal fields, references, and indexing.
+-   Includes all internal fields and references.

 ##### 🌱 Seed Schema

 -   Used for generating dummy data when seeding a test database.
--   Can include reference fields to link documents across collections since examples does not proper indexes yet.
+-   Can include reference fields to link documents across collections since raw examples does not have proper indexes prior to DB injection.

 ##### ✍️ Creation Schema